goldin2008/Note/interview_bq_ans.md

 This response demonstrates your ability to leverage data effectively to develop strategies that lead to impactful results.
 It highlights your analytical skills, strategic thinking, and alignment with AWS's focus on data-driven decision-making and delivering results.

-### Question 6: Tell me about your greatest professional failure and how you recovered.
+### ???
+Question 6: Tell me about your greatest professional failure and how you recovered.
+`Change it to model risk and governance officer and document prep failure.`

 When answering the question "Tell me about your greatest professional failure and how you recovered" for an AWS Applied Scientist L6 role, you want to show that you can take responsibility, learn from your mistakes, and bounce back stronger.
 This response should reflect your resilience, problem-solving skills, and growth mindset, all of which align with AWS's leadership principles like "Learn and Be Curious," "Earn Trust," and "Deliver Results."
 1. Situation:
 Start by briefly describing the context of your failure.
 Choose a situation where the stakes were high, and the failure had significant consequences.
 Ensure it's a scenario relevant to your role, such as a machine learning project, deployment issue, or a key decision that didn’t go as planned.